Deliver strategic initiatives

 Swarmia - Initiative overview

 Each dot in the activity timeline represents the volume of activity on a particular day or week.
 One of the best indicators of a stuck or blocked initiative is long periods of inactivity.
 When you spot long periods of inactivity, you can investigate further why work might be blocked.
 It’s possible to expand individual rows in the timeline to drill deeper into specific issues.
-You can also click on each dot on the timeline to see all contributors that happened on that day or week as a list.
+You can also click on each dot on the timeline to see all contributions that happened on that day or week as a list.
 This way, you can pinpoint specific issues and unblock the work.

 Swarmia - Initiative work explorer

-The mismatch between planned completion date and unstarted work and inactivity.
+The mismatch between the planned completion date and the unstarted work and inactivity.
 An initiative might contain subtasks that are idle and have not had steady activity lately or the initial plan has been too ambitious.

 Swarmia - Initiative activities tooltip